FaizAzizAtK/SPART/README.md

 SPART (Streamlined Prompt Automation and Recommender Tool):
 A Prompt Recommender System for Accurate Content Generation

-This project is a python package to provide prompt engineering tools such as recommending a prompt and evaluating it.
+This project is a Python package to provide prompt engineering tools such as recommending a prompt and evaluating it.
 Prompt Engineering has been on the rise since generative AI has taken the world by storm.
 However, creating prompts is not a straightforward process as well as evaluating them, this currently is a very manual process.